Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 ImprisonmentUp to 6 months

-Applies when flying a drone in a manner that knowingly endangers any person or property.
+Applies when flying in manner that knowingly endangers person or property, or purposely disregards rights/safety of others

 Emergency-response interference — reckless (ORC § 4561.51(B))